Vievee Francis

 Vievee Elaure Francis (/vaɪˈviː/) is an American poet.
-She is an associate professor of English and Creative Writing at Dartmouth College.
+She holds the Burlington Northern Foundation Professorship in Creative Writing at Dartmouth College.
 She earned an MFA from the University of Michigan in 2009, and she received a Rona Jaffe Award the same year.
-Vievee is the author of three collections of the poetry, the third of which, Forest Primeval, won the 2016 Hurston/Wright Legacy Award for poetry and the 2017 Kingsley Tufts (Kingsley and Kate Tufts Poetry Awards) poetry award.
+Vievee is the author of four collections of the poetry, the third of which, Forest Primeval, won the 2016 Hurston/Wright Legacy Award for poetry and the 2017 Kingsley Tufts (Kingsley and Kate Tufts Poetry Awards) poetry award.

 Personal life

 Francis is a native of Texas having been born in San Angelo.
 She lived and worked for 15 years in Detroit, Michigan, where she was instrumental in fostering a literary community for youth, young-adult and adult poets.
-From there, she moved to Swannanoa, North Carolina while teaching at Warren Wilson College (undergraduate) and North Carolina State University.
+From there, she moved to North Carolina where she taught at Warren Wilson College (undergraduate) and North Carolina State University.
 From North Carolina State she went on to gain tenure at Dartmouth College in Hanover, New Hampshire.
-Francis is married to poet Matthew Olzmann, author of Mezzanines (Alice James Books) and Contradictions in the Design (Alice James Books), a native of Detroit.
+Francis is married to poet Matthew Olzmann, a native of Detroit and author of three books of poetry, Constellation Route (Alice James Books), Contradictions in the Design (Alice James Books), and Mezzanines (Alice James Books).

 Career

-Francis is an associate professor in the department of English and Creative Writing at Dartmouth College, where she continues to write poetry.
-She is also an associate editor of Callaloo, A Premier Journal of African American and African Diaspora Arts & Letters.
+Francis holds the Burlington Northern Foundation Professorship in Creative Writing at Dartmouth College.
 Prior to joining Dartmouth, she taught writing and poetry at North Carolina State University, among other colleges and universities.